Sod Installation · Lawn Treatment · Palm Beach County

 How we do it

-• We pull soil samples from two or three spots, run pH and base saturation, and map drainage over a full rain cycle before we quote anything.
+• We pull soil samples, run pH and base saturation, and map drainage over a full rain cycle before we quote anything.

-• We amend to target pH with sulfur or lime, regrade the low spots, and put down pre-emergent to clear out the existing weed seed bank.
+• We amend to your target pH, regrade the low spots, and put down pre-emergent to clear the existing weed seed bank.

-• We lay fresh-cut Florida-grown sod within 24 hours of harvest.
-Tight seams.
-Rolled for full soil contact.
-Watered in the same day.
+• We lay fresh-cut sod within 24 hours of harvest with tight seams, roll for full soil contact, and water it in the same day.

 Programs start at